 Are Your Watches Price Competitive?

 The problem with ecommerce is that, unlike shopping on the high street, another store is just a click away.
-Once you’ve narrowed down your choice to a particular watch, with search engines, it’s relatively simple to do price comparison checks.
+Once you’ve narrowed down your choice to a particular watch, with the search engines, it’s relatively simple to do price comparison checks.

 If you’re considering paying £400 for a watch, there could easily be a range of £100 in prices offered by different websites.
-Your customer will believe quite rightly that the money is better in their bank account than yours.
+Your customer will believe quite rightly that the extra money is better in their bank account than yours.